reidgs/TerraBot/README.md

 ### Camera ###
 The camera is different from the rest of the sensors, as it is controlled directly by the Pi, and not by the Arduino.
 You can take a picture using the 'camera' topic; the single argument is the name of the file to store the JPEG image.  **Note that, if you are using relative path name, the path is relative to the directory where you ran TerraBot, not to the directory you ran your agent!**  **Make sure the file path includes a directory that actually exists, otherwise the image will not be saved!**

-### Health Ping ###
-Because of the long lasting nature of this project, it is possible that there may be unforeseen errors in your code which will cause it to crash.
-Crashed code means no control over the system and certain doom for your plants!
-In order to avoid this outcome, we have included restart functionality.
-To help handle this, the TerraBot subscribes to the "ping" message (the data, a Boolean, is ignored).

-If the TerraBot runs your agent (i.e., the -a flag is provided) and has not received a ping within a set amount of time (default 6 minutes, either real or simulated time), it will assume your program has crashed and restart it automatically.
-After a set number of crashes (currently 5), the TerraBot will quit.
-There is a command-line option to send email when this happens, so that the team and the instructors can be notified.
-Don't worry about how to do this - it is not necessary for development and testing, and we will use this feature only during the grow cycles, if you request it.

 ### Frequency ###
 It is our intention to eventually have you manage how much energy and water you use.
 Since reading the sensors takes energy, there is a way to tell the system how frequently for the Arduino will read from the sensors.
 The more often the sensors are read, the more accurate your data will be, but the more energy you will use as well.